 Other classes are being offered fully online.
 Some courses are being offered as asynchronous online courses.
-They have an in-person counterpart, and can take part in the same Blackboard as their in-person peers, but with the bonus of being online.
+They have an in-person counterpart and can take part in the same Blackboard as their in-person peers, but with the bonus of being online.

 A new format to L&C is the Blendflex format.
-This allows students to participate in class either in-person or via Zoom.
+This allows students to participate in class either in person or via Zoom.
 One of the benefits of this format is the use of Owls.
 The Owl is a webcam that focuses on the instructor and the live classroom.
 It automatically focuses on who is talking in the classroom.
-This allows Zoom students to better experience the classroom while working remotely.
+This allows Zoom students to experience the classroom better while working remotely.

-According to the LC press release by Laura Inlow, students enjoy the flexibility these modes of learning offer.
+According to the L&C press release by Laura Inlow, students enjoy the flexibility these modes of learning offer.
 With the uncertainty of the pandemic, there are many styles of learning offered on campus to help students be successful.